tertek/create-redcap-module/README.md

 # create-redcap-module
-Template generator for REDCap external modules.
+A simple CLI to generate new REDCap external modules.

 ## Requirements